owlbarn/tutorial/book/case-image-inception/README.md

 Therefore, with this reduction of parameter size, we can now build network with more layers, which tends to yield better performance.
 The VGG networks comes with two variates, VGG16 and VGG19, which are the same in structure, and the only difference is that VGG19 is deeper.
+The code to build a VGG16 network with Owl is shown in [@zoo2019vgg16].

 One extra benefit is that using small kernels increases non-linearity.
 Image an extreme case where the kernel is as large as the input image, then the whole convolution is just one big matrix multiplication, a totally linear operations.